mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 **Stack:** &rArr; `fn`

-Push a function object.
+Push a new function object.

-This clones the function unless it's a singleton; see `CanReuseFunctionForClone`.
 The new function inherits the current environment chain.

 Used to create most JS functions.
 Notable exceptions are arrow functions and derived or default class constructors.